 South Jakarta's Blok M is 38 km from the Airport - the bus stops aat Sedyatmo Toll, Grogol Toll, Semanggi Toll Gate, Jl.
 Gatot Subroto, Jl.
 Sudirman, Jl.
 Sisingamangaraja & at Plaza Block M.

-The monorail service connecting Soekarno-Hatta Airport in Tanggerang with the neighboring subdistrict of Serpong in South Tanggerang should be completed soon, as well as the 14 shelters (including at Terminals 1, 2 & 3) along the monorail line.
+The monorail service connecting Soekarno-Hatta Airport in Tanggerang with the neighboring subdistrict of Serpong in South Tanggerang - tentatively scheduled to open in July 2015 - is to have 14 shelters (including at Terminals 1, 2 & 3) along the monorail line.

 The future high-speed train service to Jakarta is to serve T1 & T2 and will serve five Jakarta stations (Halim, Manggarai, Dukuh Atas, Tanah Abang & Pluit).
 Starting with Halim, travel time is estimated to be only 30 minutes - a considerable improvement over using motorized vehicles.
 Tentative completion: July 2015